anjavelickovic/MovieBookingRS2/README.md

 PGADMIN_PASSWORD=your_pgadmin_password
 ```

-Place it in the MovieBooking directory and insert your data.
+Insert your data in it and place it in the MovieBooking directory.

 2. Position terminal in MovieBooking directory and run next command: